dilasha-ghimire/dilasha-ghimire/README.md

 # Hi there, I'm Dilasha Ghimire👋

 Welcome to my GitHub!
-I am a passionate Computer Science student and aspiring software engineer with a deep interest in AI and machine learning.
+I am a passionate Computer Science student with a deep interest in AI and machine learning.
 As a girl in tech, I’m driven to contribute to the ever-evolving world of technology and explore innovative solutions.
 I’m always eager to learn, collaborate, and grow within the tech community.
 Feel free to explore my repositories!

 ## 🚀 About Me